 One or two glasses of wine can work as good as drugs to protect older women from thinning bones.
 Moderate alcohol intake post menopause was found to maintain bone strength in the later years.
 More interestingly, the imbalance between the dissolving of an old bone and production of a new bone is what causes osteoporosis in older women – and alcohol, when consumed in moderation, remedies this imbalance (64).
 Nevertheless, the National Osteoporosis Society warns against drinking more alcohol to protect the bones.
 Excessive alcohol can increase the risk of fractures.

 10. Reduces The Risk Of Cataracts

-As per studies, the resveratrol and other antioxidants in red wine can help prevent blindness (65).
+As per studies, resveratrol and other antioxidants in red wine can help prevent blindness (65).
 In another study by the Washington University School of Medicine, resveratrol in the wine prevents the out-of-control growth of the blood vessels in the eye.
-It also prevents diabetic retinopathy and age-related macular degeneration (66).
+It also prevents diabetic retinopathyi XA disease characterized by blindness in diabetic patients that is caused by retinal damage due to high glucose levels. and age-related macular degeneration (66).

-Resveratrol might also reduce the risk of cataracts by increasing the levels of glutathione in your system (67).
+Resveratrol might also reduce the risk of cataracts by increasing the levels of glutathionei XAn antioxidant produced by the body's cells that help neutralize free radicals and prevent associated ailments. in your system (67).